traumverloren/haute-codeture/haute-codeture.md

 ^ this quote by Tinguely stood out to me.

-^ Really liked idea of a temporary experience that connects artist and viewer
+^ Really liked idea of art as a temporary experience that connects an artist and viewer

 ^ It's spontaneous and,